 optional, required only if you are adding recovery mechanism.

 optional, required only if you are compiling drivers from source code.

 Windows 10 IoT Core Packages - The .iso package adds the IoT Core packages and feature manifests used to create IoT Core images.
 By default, these packages are installed to C:\Program Files (x86)\Windows Kits\10\MSPackages\Retail.
 Install one or more of the IoT Core packages, depending on the architecutre you are building an image for (ARM, ARM64, x86, x64).

 IoT Core ADK Add-Ons - Click Clone or Download > Download ZIP, and extract it to a folder on the technician PC (for example, C:\IoT-ADK-AddonKit).
 This kit includes the sample scripts and base structures you'll use to create your image.
 To learn about the contents, see What's in the Windows ADK IoT Core Add-ons).
-IoT-ADK-AddonKit version 6.x is built with Powershell and the older command line scripts are in maintenance mode for supporting older releases.

 The Raspberry Pi BSP.
 Since this lab uses a Raspberry Pi, you'll need to download the Raspberry Pi BSP.
 If you're working with a device other than Raspberry Pi, visit the Windows 10 IoT Core BSP page to download other BSPs.

 If you are buliding a Retail image, you will need to get a code-signing certificate.
 For kernel driver signing, a Standard Code signing certificate is sufficient.
 You will require an EV cert to access the Device Update Center in the Hardware Dev Center portal.